osmanozturk/rover-project/README.md

 ## Requirements

 For development, you will only need Node.js installed in your environment.
-This project was developed using node 16.10.0
+This project was developed using node version 16.10.0

 ### Node
 - #### Node installation on Windows